Savour winter flavours

 Photo: Martin Playing with Pixles / Flickr

 There’s nothing better than laughing away those winter blues at a comedy show and there are heaps of events to choose from in both Spanish and English language.
-Check out the Giggling Guiri for stand up shows featuring visiting well known comedians at venues in Barcelona and Madrid.
-Or Diamonds Comedy for amateur stand up and improv shows.
+Check out the Madrid Comedy Club, or Freshly Comedy, which run regular stand up and improv shows in Madrid or the Cave Comedy Club in Barcelona.

 Take a hike